-Summer activities are starting to get in gear at a variety of outdoor destinations across the state, from the hills of Northern Delaware to the shores down south.
+Ready to explore the outdoors?
+Delaware has a variety of outdoor destinations across the state, from the hills of Northern Delaware to the shores down south.

-As Delaware reopens to visitors, please remember to plan ahead!
-Make sure to review guidelines before arriving at your destination.
+Please remember to plan ahead!
+Make sure to review the go-to guide before arriving at your destination.
 Some locations may be operating under different capacity or require reservations.
 Please remember to stay home if you are sick.

 Head for the waves: Delaware’s beaches and boardwalks are now open for sunbathing, swimming and exercising.
-Masks are being required on the Boardwalk in Rehoboth, and are being encouraged on the sand.
+Face coverings are being required on the Boardwalk at the beaches and are being encouraged on the sand.

 Take a paddleboard excursion: One of the Delaware beaches’ most popular family activities is back with a splash now that state restrictions are ending, giving the young-and-restless a chance to spend the day kayaking, paddleboarding and discovering nature’s wonders with an eco-tour.
 Check them out at Coastal Kayak (Fenwick Island) and Quest Fitness and Kayak (Lewes).
 In Northern Delaware, head for Wilderness Canoe Trips (Wilmington).
 Or, rent a kayak or paddleboard from Delmarva Board Sport Adventures and explore the Rehoboth Bay (Dewey Beach).

 Visit the James Farm Ecological Preserve: From the sandy beach at low tide, you can walk the trails through seven wildlife habitats, wandering from salty marsh to deep forest, emerging into the sunshine in the meadows that were once farm fields.
 This quiet gem near Ocean View and Indian River Bay is ready to be discovered!